Installation

 Note

 krkn-hub runs one scenario type per execution.
-For running multiple scenarios in a single run, use the standalone krkn installation.krkn (Standalone Python)
+For running multiple scenarios in a single run, use the standalone krkn installation.Krkn Dashboard

 What is it?
 The core Krkn chaos engineering tool, run as a standalone Python program cloned from Git.